Andre-cmd-rgb/testing/src/posts/about-me.md

 # 👨‍💻 About Me
-Welcome to my GitHub!
-I’m a developer passionate about creating innovative tools and systems.
-From custom operating systems to creative web and game development projects, I love pushing the boundaries of technology.
+Welcome to my Personal Website!
+I’m a developer (btw i'm 16 so don't expect that much).
+From a custom linux based distro to web apps and game development projects, I love creating random stuff!

 Below is a list of my recent projects: